ibm-cloud-docs/vpc/delete-vpc.md

 | Network interface | --- | Subnets, floating IP, security groups | No | Yes | Yes |
 {: caption="Information for deleting instances" caption-side="bottom"}

+### Virtual network interface
+{: #deleting-vni}

+A virtual network interface (VNI) is a standalone resource that can be attached to a target such as an instance network attachment or a file share mount target.
+Before you can delete a virtual network interface, all target attachments must be removed.
+A VNI cannot be deleted while it is still bound to a target.

+When a virtual network interface is deleted, any reserved IP addresses associated with it are released if the `auto_release` property is set to `true`.

+VNIs that are auto-created by a file share mount target (with `security_group` access control mode) are deleted automatically when the mount target is deleted.
+Standalone VNIs that you create and attach to instances or mount targets must be deleted separately.

 ### Load Balancer
 {: #deleting-lb}